ethereum-cph/Cryptozombies/README.md

 ## Debugging the contracts
-- truffle development - launches a local blockchain Note windows users should type "truffle.cmd"
+- truffle development - launches a local blockchain Note windows users should type "truffle.cmd development"

 - You can deploy your contracts by using command "migrate"
 - The contract can be debugged as described here: